 5. In the next window, select the drive where you want to install High Sierra.
 In most cases the name should be “Macintosh HD.”

 6. In the Erase Tab, click Erase with Mac OS X Extended (Journaled) type.
 When it is done, you get a clean drive.

 7. Quit Disk Utility, Access to Install MacOS item.
 Follow the instruction showing in the next window, you can get a clean High Sierra.

 8. Log in to the clean High Sierra.
 Insert/connect your online/local backup and copy each folder on the disk image generated in Step 1.
 Create the same old account names in System Preference → Users & Groups.
 Restart your Mac and login with the old account name, then you will get a clean system with all the old user data.

 How to keep your Mac Always clean?

 If you have done all installation of macOS, you must be enjoying the completely new macOS now.
 I believe you also want to keep your Mac clean.
 Let’s say someday your Mac has a lot of Junk Files and Duplicate Photos.
 And there are also many apps you have ever used but you don’t need them anymore.
 I must tell you there is a savior on your Mac!
-Its name is Dr. Cleaner.
+Its name is Cleaner One.
 It’s really great to have such a system optimizer.
 In its “Junk Files” feature, it can not only clean temporary files, including logs, mail caches, iTunes and iOS temporary files, etc. Empty Trash for current user but also detect remaining files after deleting apps.